-The calibration plan has been revised during P86, P87, it is now implemented as indicated below but should be revised in P88.
+The calibration plan has been revised during P86, P87, P88, P89, it is now implemented as indicated below.
 A better follow-up of and new long term calibrations have been included.
 A summary of the calibration plan manual is given in Table 16 and 17.